pluggdapps/tayra/docs/dev/reference.rst

 caller program will override package default configuration.
-Final configuration will be remembered by Compiler() object as ''ttlconfig''. //ttlconfig// is chained all the way from Compiler() object to every object that are part of the template instance, including referred templates via ''{y}@import'' and ''{y} @inherit'' directives.
+Final configuration will be remembered by Compiler() object as ''ttlconfig''. //ttlconfig// is chained all the way from Compiler() object to every object that are part of the template instance, including referred templates via ''{y}@include'' and ''{y} @inherit'' directives.

 A template instance will have //Compiler()// object, //StachMachine()// object,